ProtoconNet/mitum-py-util/README.md

 >>> createAccounts.addFactSign(source_priv)
 ```

-You must add new fact signature by addFactSign before create seal or json files from an operation.
+You must add new fact signature by addFactSign before creating seal or json files from an operation.

 Then Operation.to_dict() and Operation.to_json(file_name) methods work correctly.